 |# of People||Annual Income|

-If your median income is more than the Georgia median income level, you must commit to a five-year Chapter 13 plan.
-If your median income is below the state median income level, you may qualify for a three-year bankruptcy plan.
-Although, you can choose a five-year plan to stretch out your payments, if necessary.
+If your median income is more than the Georgia median income level, your only bankruptcy option is a five-year Chapter 13 plan.
+If your median income is below the state median income level, you may qualify for a three-year bankruptcy plan instead.
+However, you may opt for a five-year plan to reduce and stretch out your payments.

 Georgia Bankruptcy Exemptions